rozek/node-red-within-express/README.md

 ## Content Security Policies ##

+"Content Security Policies" (CSPs) are a method for web servers to ask browsers for imposing certain restrictions when the delivered page is shown (and executed).
+Carefully crafted, CSPs may reduce the effect of Cross-Site Scripting (XSS) and data injection attacks.
+Sloppyly chosen, the delivered web page will just not work as intended.

 Browsers constantly impose tighter security restrictions on HTML pages.
 If certain facilitations are needed, they can be entered in a file called `ContentSecurityPolicies.json` which is found in the configured `<configuration-folder>`.

 This file contains the JSON serialization of a JavaScript object with the following format: